 A gracious woman retaineth honour: and strong men retain riches.

 Dear reader, a woman is that wonderful creature God made for Adam (Gen 2:18).
 Well behaved, she is his most desirable possession (Pr 12:4; 18:22; 19:14).
 Poorly behaved, she is more bitter than death (Eccl 7:26), the world cannot stand her (Pr 30:21-23), and her stench cannot be hid (Pr 27:15-16).
-Even beauty cannot cover an odious woman (Pr 11:22).
-So a woman of average looks without graciousness is a pain to humanity indeed!
+Even beauty cannot cover an odious woman (Pr 11:22), so a woman of average looks without graciousness is a terrible pain to humanity.

-A gracious woman is "a lovely person.”
+A gracious woman is called “a lovely person.”
 Her warm and gentle virtue wins others.
 She is never offensive or haughty, always discreet and modest, and delightfully charming in every way.
 She is never disagreeable or critical.
 She is always kind and makes others feel safe and accepted.
 There is never tenseness, coldness, or harshness with this woman.

 She has no haughty thoughts about herself and would swear she is not gracious.
 She limits her speech to kind and gentle words, and then only when they add significant value.
 She is submissive and cheerful.
 She never thinks she is owed anything by anyone.
-She is a wonderful hostess and never does anything questionable.
+She is a wonderful hostess and never does anything offensive.
 She is most excellent.
 Every wise woman will learn all there is about this trait and diligently seek to acquire it.

 Graciousness earns honour and keeps honour.
 The rule is simple.
 Gracious women are always esteemed.
 If you are not highly regarded by others, you lack graciousness.
-By the mirror of God’s word, you must identify and cover your blemishes (Jas 1:21-25).
+By the mirror of God’s word, you must identify and cover your odious blemishes (Jas 1:21-25).

 Do not deceive yourself by thinking you are gracious, for only others can measure it by how you affect them.
 You can know it by the number, the quality, the affection, and the depth of your friends.
 Do not run and hide in your conceit and self-righteousness.

 Dear Christian lady, God’s word and this book of proverbs can teach you more about graciousness.
-If you humbly seek the Lord, He will give you the wisdom and strength to acquire this glorious trait of David and Jesus (Pr 22:11; I Sam 18:1-4; Ps 45:2; Luke 4:22).
+If you humbly seek the Lord, He will give you the wisdom and strength to acquire this glorious trait of David and Jesus (Pr 22:11; I Sam 18:1-4; Ps 45:2; Lu 4:22).

 What about the man?
 God gave him dominion over the earth (Gen 1:26; 2:15; 3:17-19).
-From his position of authority, he works to acquire assets for his family (Pr 19:14; Eph 4:28; I Thess 4:11-12; I Tim 5:8).
+From his position of authority, he works to acquire assets for his family (Pr 19:14; Eph 4:28; I Thes 4:11-12; I Tim 5:8).
 A strong man works hard every day to make a good income (Pr 10:4; 21:5), and he leaves an inheritance for his grandchildren (Pr 13:22).

 Read and consider.
 He locks down spending when necessary.
 He takes two jobs, if that is necessary.
-He saves money away from even his own use.
+He puts money away from even his own use.
 He hates risk; he cuts losses short before they hurt him; and he invests in secure things.
 He is scrupulously honest.
 He pays all his taxes.
-He knows how to use his wife and family for financial gain.
+He knows how to prudently use his wife and family for financial gain.

 A weak man cannot do these things, for he is vulnerable to financial foolishness.
 He listens to harebrained schemes.
 He thinks there are shortcuts to success.
 He cannot stop spending, for he is too weak.
 He does not save, for he always has something else to buy.
 Money burns in his pockets.
 He takes risks; he holds losing ventures too long; he invests in vain ideas.
 He chases dreams.
 He is impulsive and cannot stick with a long-term goal.